chrisl8/ArloBot/README.md

      - It outputs when it gets data from the propeller board
      - It encodes to the propeller board upon receiving twist messages
      - Nothing else
- - Finish conversion of anything left in my arlobot_ros1 folder and remove them.
  - Clean up unused convenience scripts
    - Make sure they all still work.
 Some might just not work anymore and should be removed.
  - Clean up unused bits of code in the node service